Coach Tours Tasmania are proud to offer a range of day tours ex-Launceston.

 Experienced local drivers with vast product knowledge of all things tourism in Tasmania.
 Travel in mini-buses, a maximum of 10 passengers, to provide all clients with a more personalised tour.

-Choose from scheduled departure tours to Cradle Mountain, Bay of Fires and Low Head Penguin Tours.
+Choose from scheduled departure tours to Bay of Fires, Cradle Mountain, Bridestowe Lavender Farm and Low Head Penguin Tours.

 We also offer private charters for small groups that wish to visit places within easy reach of Launceston, Including but not limited to, Wineglass Bay, Food & Wine, Hobart, MONA, Salamanca, Tamar Valley wineries, Tasmanian Devils, Tasmanian Wildlife, historic Tasmanian Estates gardens, caves, general sightseeing, Cradle Mountain transfers and more.